gethyperai/hypercode/README.md

 > **_NOTE:_** A context object is a collection of resources made up of files, web pages, and data from integrations like Google Drive, Slack, and GitHub.
 When you link a resource to a Context in Hyper, we generate embeddings that stay automatically synced with changes to your data.

-The combination of structure and context in Hypercode is a powerful tool for adding sophisticated natural language understanding into your apps.
+The combination of structure and context in Hypercode is a powerful tool for adding sophisticated natural language understanding to your apps.
 Instead of complex setups, you can simply write async code that directly leverages AI insights for real-time decision-making and content creation:

 ```javascript
 async function prepareEmailCampaign() {